wazuh/wazuh-documentation/source/installation-guide/installing-elastic-stack/linux/elastic_stack_packages_opensuse.rst

 ..
 Copyright (C) 2019 Wazuh, Inc.

-.. meta:: Learn how to install Elastic Stack for using Wazuh in OpenSUSE
+.. meta:: Learn how to install Elastic Stack for using Wazuh on OpenSUSE

 .. _elastic_stack_packages_opensuse: